YuetChan/simple-kanban/README.md

 Cup Kanban server provides REST APIs supporting crud operations on Cup Kanban entities.

 ## User guide
-Please refer cup-kanban-user-guide to for detail documentation.
+Please refer to [cup-kanban-user-guide](https://github.com/YuetChan/cup-kanban-user-guide "cup-kanban-user-guide") for detail documentation.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.